 And what are those principles?
 The idea behind brain machines is relatively straightforward and scientifically sound (as far as it goes).
 For many years, medical researchers have known that there is a correlation between the frequency of people’s brainwaves and their mental states.
 Higher frequencies are associated with normal waking consciousness; progressively lower frequencies correspond to relaxation, sleep, and deep meditation.
 The brain also has a tendency to synchronize its frequency with external stimuli such as lights and sounds, in much the same way as a tuning fork vibrates when exposed to a sound of the right pitch.
 The brain’s synchronization process is called entrainment, and it is exactly what the brain machines aim to produce.
 In theory, at least, by blinking lights or playing sounds at certain frequencies, the machines can encourage the brain to fall into sync, inducing very relaxed, meditative states.

 Every brain machine on the market—and there are many different varieties—claims to aid relaxation, and used properly, they usually will.
 Other claims are somewhat more dubious.
-For example, I’ve read in several places that by using a brain machine, you can achieve meditative states that would take a monk or yogi 20 years of training to reach.
+For example, I’ve read in several places that by using a brain machine, one can achieve meditative states that would take a monk or yogi 20 years of training to reach.
 I have to wonder about that.
-It’s a claim that’s tough to verify, since the brain machines don’t include an EEG to produce a record of the actual state of your brain or provide biofeedback.
+For one thing, most brain machines don’t include EEG circuitry to produce a record of the actual state of your brain or provide biofeedback, making claims about meditative states hard to verify.
 But even if it is true that one’s brain is operating at the same frequency as a Zen master’s, that by itself doesn’t mean much; the same could also be true of someone on drugs.
 I’m not sure it’s fair to say that simply reaching a certain brainwave frequency is somehow equivalent to the experience of spending years of disciplined training in meditation.
 On the other hand, unlike drugs, brain machines are legal, safe, and nonaddictive—which must count for something.

 Making Light of It